 Aviation is vital to Tennessee’s economic well-being – residents, tourists, and businesses all depend on airplanes, helicopters and the airports that serve them.
 Flying and riding in a plane – commercial or private – is a hobby and way of life for many of Tennessee’s residents.

 Many of the general airports in major and smaller cities across Tennessee have esteemed flight schools.
-As pilots themselves, the attorneys of Slack & Davis appreciate the passion for flying.
+As pilots themselves, the attorneys of Slack Davis Sanger appreciate the passion for flying.